Chemical Testing

 Chemical Testing in DUI Cases: Understanding the Process and Defenses

 Chemical testing is central to DUI cases in California.
 A DUI case often involves blood or breath testing to determine a driver's blood alcohol content (BAC).
 Many assume that a high BAC result guarantees a conviction, but there are numerous ways to challenge these tests.
-An experienced DUI defense attorney can effectively question the validity of chemical test results and use proven strategies to defend against DUI charges.
+An experienced California DUI Lawyer can effectively question the validity of chemical test results and use proven strategies to defend against DUI charges.

 PAS test vs. Evidentiary Test: It is important to understand the types of chemical tests you may be asked to perform.
 During the pre-arrest part of your case, the officer is investigating you for driving under the influence of alcohol, and may ask you to blow into a Preliminary Alcohol Screening Device.
 This is considered a Field Sobriety Test, so it is voluntary, and generally the results of this test are not recorded, and are usually not admissible in court.
 Some agencies require the officer to tell you that it is a voluntary test, and you can feel free to decline the test.